-As soon as the first teeth start to appear, brush them at least twice a day.
+As soon as the first tooth starts to show, start brushing at least twice a day using fluoride toothpaste.
+Fluoride toothpaste helps prevent cavities.

 Before bed is the most important time to brush your baby's teeth.
 Ideally, a toothbrush should be the last thing to come in contact with your baby's mouth before bedtime.
 There is less saliva in your baby's mouth when she's sleeping, which means tooth decay can develop and progress more easily.